Jama Masjid, Delhi: Shahi Imam

+Shah Jahān's wish was apparently to build the most important mosque in India, without any parallel anywhere in the Mughal Empire.
+He also decided that its Imam (the Muslim religious leader who leads the prayer) was to become the most important religious leader of his reign.
+The Imam of Jama Masjid thus received the title of Shahī Imam (religious leader installed by emperor).
+All subsequent Mughal emperors from Aurangzeb to Bahadur Shah II (1837-1857) were crowned by the Shahi Imam of the Jama Masjid in Delhi.

 The Imams of Delhi's Jama Masjid have traditionally been the direct descendants of the first Imam of the Masjid, Syed Abdul Ghafoor Shah Bukhari, who was appointed by Shah Jahan.
 Their position is known as that of the Shahi Imam, or Royal Imam.
 The person next-in-line to the position is known as the Naib Imam, or Deputy Imam.
 The Shahi Imams bear the last name of Bukhari, denoting their ancestral origin in Bukhara (of modern day Uzbekistan).
 The imams who have occupied the position are listed below.